The western half of the United States always gets all the praise for having some of America's best national parks.

 In the city of Hot Springs, Arkansas, there is a national park that combines America's natural beauty with its historic past.
 Hot Springs National Park is a series of preserved historic bathhouses that use the hot springs that are naturally there.
 Hot Springs is truly unique among the national parks because nothing else is like it.

-Best Things To Do in Hot Strings
+Best Things To Do in Hot Springs

 1. Explore the Historic Bathhouse Row

 If visitors do one thing while visiting the park, they should wander around Bathhouse Row.
 There are eight bathhouses to explore, each with its history and charm.

 Take a hike up to the Hot Springs Mountain Tower for breathtaking views of the Ouachita Mountains and downtown Hot Springs.
 The tower stands 216 feet tall and provides visitors with an observation deck that offers stunning panoramic views of the surrounding area.
 It’s an easy hike up to the tower that takes you through beautiful gardens and forests.

 Visit Garvan Woodland Gardens, which sprawls over 210 acres of woodland forest along Lake Hamilton's shores.
 The garden has over six miles of walking trails where guests can view various landscapes on foot or by golf cart tour.